-- The applicant with more experiences will be awarded the "J. S. Lee Memorial Senior Fellows".
+- The applicant with more experiences will be awarded the "J. S. Lee Memorial Senior Fellow".

-- The Programme provides funds to the Fellow to cover accommodation and living expenses during the Fellowship.
-The expenses for visa, round-trip airfare and medical insurance will be disbursed in form of reimbursement.
+- The Programme provides funds to the Fellow to cover accommodation and living expense during the Fellowship.
+The expense for visa, round-trip airfare and medical insurance will be disbursed in form of reimbursement.

 - To encourage Western museums in supporting deserving staff in participating in the Programme, selected Fellow's affiliated museum might be granted a salary subsidy to hire temporary staff to take over duties of the selected Fellow.
 This subsidy grant is subject to the needs on a case by case basis.

 - The Programme does NOT fund course study, dissertation research and the collection of dissertation related materials.

 - The Fellowship duration should be ranged between four to twelve months.

 - The Fellow is required to be based in a museum / an institution in the place outside of his / her habitual residence.
 (Applicants who are now temporarily living abroad can also apply for the Fellowship.)